William Herbert Wallace: Roger Wilkes, 1981

 Parry may have been suspected long before Goodman or Wilkes began their investigations.
-In 1934 author Winifred Duke made oblique reference to the name of the killer as 'Harris', a common Welsh surname which is a cognate of Parry.
+In 1934 author Winifred Duke made an oblique reference to the name of the killer as 'Harris', a common Welsh surname which is a cognate of Parry.
 Hargrave Lee Adam had also referred to the killer as "Mr. P" in his 1932 book.

 James Murphy, 2001

 While adopting a stance that Wallace was guilty of the crime, The Murder of Julia Wallace by James Murphy did introduce two new facts to the case.
 The first was that Julia was actually seventeen years older than William, and had romanticized her origins.
-More importantly, for the first time the police statements of Gordon Parry and his associates came into the public domain.
+More importantly, for the first time, the police statements of Gordon Parry and his associates came into the public domain.
 It was apparent that, contrary to Wilkes's assumption, Parry's alibi for the time of the murder did not depend at all on his fiancée Lily Lloyd.
 A woman named Olivia Brine swore that Parry and others were at her house from 5:30 pm to 8:30 pm on the evening of the murder.
 If true, it would have been impossible for Gordon Parry to have been the killer of Julia Wallace.